MeditoolsBV/.github/.github/ISSUE_TEMPLATE/refinement.md

 - [ ] Discuss the issue.

     > You determine whether how you want to discuss this.
-Start a meeting and work on this issue together, or do this asynchonously.
+Start a meeting and work on this issue together, or do this asynchronously.
     > Preferably note down questions, answers, surprises and decisions in the comments.

     > Topics: